Julius Morgan: Background

 Julius Morgan claimed to be twenty-two years old in 1916, and came to Tennessee from Arkansas.
-Morgan stated that he had been convicted for the assault of a woman in Arkansas in 1913, for which he was sentenced to two years in prison.
+Morgan stated that he had been convicted for the assault of a woman after entering her home in Arkansas in 1913, for which he was sentenced to two years in prison.
 He escaped from prison one year into his sentence, but was recaptured before escaping again and moving to Tennessee.

 Morgan was working with his brother in law and uncle at a farm in Dyer County.
 Morgan was accused of criminally assaulting Laura Sullivan on February 1, 1916, near Dyersburg, Tennessee.
 The crime occurred when the woman, described in news reports as a "20 year-old white girl" who was selling "toilet articles", came to a house where Morgan was working.
 Morgan pursued the woman and assaulted her in the street.
 He was captured about twelve hours later in Maury City.
 The sheriff of Dyer County moved Morgan to Jackson to protect him from a mob of vigilantes who planned to lynch him.

 Trial and petitions for clemency

 Morgan appeared in court with three lawyers and was granted a change of venue to Memphis.
-On March 27, 1916, Morgan was being held in the Memphis Tennessee jail, The Memphis Tennessee Sheriff, Reichman ordered guards to protect Morgan from lynch mobs.
+On March 27, 1916, Morgan was being held in the Memphis, Tennessee jail.
+The Shelby County sheriff, one Reichman, ordered guards to protect Morgan from lynch mobs.
 He was convicted of the crime of rape on April 3, and a motion for a new trial was denied.

 The Tennessee General Assembly passed legislation on September 27, 1913, making the electric chair the official method of execution in the state and required all executions to be held in Nashville.
 The legislation was signed into law by Governor Ben W. Hooper.

 By June 1916 the Tennessee Supreme Court had affirmed the decision to execute Morgan.
 After the Supreme Court refused to overturn the death penalty, Morgan attempted to gain clemency from the governor.
 These attempts culminated in a visit by Governor Thomas Clarke Rye on July 10, 1916.
 Morgan talked to Rye about his crime, but Rye made no promise to grant clemency.
-Several people had asked the Governor to grant clemency including the Nashville "Colored Men's Branch of the YMCA, but the Governor did not grant clemency.
+Several people had asked the Governor to grant clemency including the Nashville "Colored Men's Branch" of the YMCA, but the Governor did not grant clemency.